-A summary of the Extended Health Care Benefits Plan provided by Manulife for WTA Active Members: WTA Active Benefit Summary.
-Please note plan improvements below.
+Summary of the Extended Health Care Benefits Plan provided by Manulife for WTA Active Members: WTA Active Benefit Summary

-A summary of the Extended Health Care Benefits Plan provided by Manulife for WTA Retired Members: Manulife EHC summary for retirees.
-Please note plan improvements below.
+Summary of the Extended Health Care Benefits Plan provided by Manulife for WTA Retired Members

-Premiums for the WSD Teachers’ Dental plan were retained in 2017 at 1.35% of payroll.
-These rates are unchanged from last year.
+Premiums for the WSD Teachers’ Dental plan were decreased in 2021 from 1.4% of payroll to 1.3% of payroll.

 IMPROVEMENTS TO THE WSD MANULIFE EXTENDED HEALTH CARE PLAN: